mcollina/upring/README.md

 The callback will be called with a `newPeer` if the peers knows the target, with `null` otherwise, e.g. when `close` is called.

+Returns a `function` that can be used to remove the tracker.

 <a name="close"></a>
 ### instance.close(cb)